 Princess parrots are placid birds that can be kept as multiple pairs per aviary, or in a mixed collection with other placid species.
 As they’re quite large, housing them with finches is fraught with danger, so stick to larger birds like doves and neophema parrots.

 Princess parrots should be provided with an adequate amount of flying space to ensure they receive adequate exercise.
 Birds that do not have room to fly may suffer from stress or obesity.
 Four meters (12 ft) of uninterrupted flying space is recommended.

 Branches from non-toxic trees should be provided as natural perches.
 The birds will also enjoy chewing on bark, leaves and seeds for entertainment and beak exercise.

-Princess parrots can be very noise, especially when housed in groups.
+Princess parrots can be very noisy, especially when housed in groups.
 Be thoughtful of your neighbors when deciding where to house this species.

 Princess parrots are closely related to regent parrots and superb parrots.
 There is a potential for hybridization if these species are housed together.